aanya-2427/moviemash/README.md

 ### Sentiment Analysis

-Get the sentiment analysis of the user reviews which are scraped from IMDB site.
+Get the sentiment analysis of the user reviews who have already wathced the movie which are scraped from IMDB site.

 <img src="ReadMe_images/ss7.png" alt="SEntiment analysis for user reviews screen" width="700"/>